 Andrew Lownie was born in 1961 and was educated in Britain and America.
 He read history at Magdalene College, Cambridge where he was President of the Union.
 He went on to gain an MSc at Edinburgh University and spend a year at the College of Law in London.
 After a period as a bookseller and journalist, he began his publishing career as the graduate trainee at Hodder & Stoughton.
 In 1985 became an agent at John Farquharson, now part of Curtis Brown, and the following year became the then youngest director in British publishing when he was appointed a director.
 He set up the Andrew Lownie Literary Agency in 1988.

 Since 1984 he has written and reviewed for a range of newspapers and magazines, including The Times, Spectator and Guardian, which has given him good journalistic contacts.
 As an author himself, most notably of a biography of John Buchan and a literary companion to Edinburgh, he has an understanding of the issues and problems affecting writers.
-He is a member of the Association of Authors' Agents and Society of Authors and was until recently the literary agent to the international writers' organisation PEN.
+He was until recently the literary agent to the international writers' organisation PEN.
 In 1998 he founded The Biographers Club, a monthly dining society for biographers and those involved in promoting biography, and The Biographers' Club Prize which supports first-time biographers.
 He has a regular advice column in the writing magazine Words with Jam, writes an entry each year on submitting to agents for The Writers Handbook, contributed to The Arvon Book of Life Writing and regularly gives talks on aspects of publishing.

 David Haviland studied Film and English at the University of East Anglia, before working in advertising with M&C Saatchi, and moving into television with management roles at Simply Money and Sirius Television, of which he was a co-founder.
 After the sale of the company, David left Sirius in 2003 to become a freelance writer and journalist, since when he has written regularly for a broad range of publications.
 He has also worked extensively in script development for film and television companies, theatres, and agents.